-Enter file size and connection speed to get estimated duration at your actual throughput — not the number on the ISP bill.
+Enter file size and connection speed.
+The output is the estimated duration at your actual throughput, not the number on the ISP bill.

 Why Rated Bandwidth Never Matches Real Transfer Speed

-ISPs quote line rate — the physical ceiling before anything useful happens on the wire.
-Every byte rides inside TCP segments wrapped in IP packets wrapped in Ethernet frames, each layer adding headers.
-Roughly 5–8% of bits on the link are overhead, not payload.
-Add TLS handshakes, TCP slow-start, and ACK waits and the gap widens.
-The Cloudflare Learning Center calls the shared-pipe factor the contention ratio — most residential plans never disclose theirs.
+ISPs quote line rate, the physical ceiling before anything useful happens on the wire.
+Every byte rides inside TCP segments wrapped in IP packets wrapped in Ethernet frames, with each layer adding headers.
+Roughly 5 to 8% of bits on the link are overhead, not payload.
+Add TLS handshakes and TCP slow-start, and the gap widens further when ACK waits stack up.
+The Cloudflare Learning Center calls the shared-pipe factor the contention ratio.
+Most residential plans never disclose theirs.

 Protocol Overhead: TCP, TLS, and the Bytes You Never See